Hcappers/GNSS/Cappers.md

 ## Sprint 4
 ### 29OCT24
     - Continued working on the window, created functions to create each window and add the each bit of data for it
+### 31OCT24
+    - Finished the constellation rings, added place holders at the bottom of the gps graph.
+    - I started working on making the typescript file modular.
+Having an issue getting the file to read into the HTML file
+### 01NOV24
+    - Continued to work on the typescript modular file.
+    - Started researching how to take what we have and start implementation into Flight Sime 2020